A High Incidence of Central Star Formation Inferred from the Color Gradients of Galaxies at $z>4$: Results

-We find a statistically significant correlation between $\mathcal{R}^{-1}$ and galaxy size, characterized using the effective radius ($R_e^{\rm opt}$) measured at the optical band closest to rest-frame 5000~\AA, such that galaxies with larger size tend to have more negative color gradients (Figure~\ref{fig:dep}, top row).
+We find a statistically significant correlation between $\mathcal{R}$ and galaxy size, characterized using the effective radius ($R_e^{\rm opt}$) measured at the optical band closest to rest-frame 5000~\AA, such that galaxies with larger size tend to have more negative color gradients (Figure~\ref{fig:dep}, top row).
 The trend is robust when considering effective radii measured in other bands (Appendix~\ref{app:size}).
-The trend with stellar mass is less steep, but, with $p$-value $= 0.008$, formally still qualifies as statistically significant (Table~\ref{tab:fitresult}).
-The flattened slope can be explained by the relatively flat relation between the size and stellar mass \citep{wardEvolutionSizeMassRelation2024} and luminosity \citep{onoCensusRestframeOptical2024, sunStructureMorphologyGalaxies2023} of star-forming galaxies.
-The trend with stellar mass naturally extends to $U-J$ color, insofar as more massive galaxies are redder.
+The dependence on stellar mass is less steep, but, with $p$-value = 0.027, formally still qualifies as statistically significant (Table~\ref{tab:fitresult}).
+The flattened slope can be explained by the relatively shallow relation between the size and stellar mass \citep{wardEvolutionSizeMassRelation2024} and luminosity \citep{onoCensusRestframeOptical2024, sunStructureMorphologyGalaxies2023} of star-forming galaxies.
+The trend with stellar mass naturally extends to the rest-frame UV$-$optical color, insofar as more massive galaxies are redder.
 The case for $\mathcal{N}$ is more ambiguous (Figure~\ref{fig:dep}, middle row), which is understandable because the S{\'e}rsic indices of faint, high-redshift galaxies are much more difficult to measure than their effective radii \citep{sunStructureMorphologyGalaxies2023}.
-Although $\mathcal{N}$ is formally uncorrelated with galaxy size, the dependence on stellar mass is statistically robust ($p$-value $< 0.001$), consistent with the tendency for high-mass systems to exhibit negative color gradients and low-mass systems to reverse the trend.
-Again, the trend with stellar mass extends to $U-J$ color.
-Among the three estimators of the color gradient, the most pronounced trends emerge with $\nabla_{\rm F150W-F444W}$ (Figure~\ref{fig:dep}, bottom row).
+Although $\mathcal{N}$ is formally uncorrelated with galaxy size, the dependence on stellar mass is statistically robust ($p$-value $< 0.001$), consistent with the tendency for high-mass systems to exhibit negative color gradients and low-mass systems to show the opposite.
+Again, the correlation with stellar mass extends to the rest-frame UV$-$optical color.
+Among the three estimators of the color gradient, the most pronounced trends emerge with $\nabla$ (Figure~\ref{fig:dep}, bottom row).